 Lewis & Clark Exploratory Center, Darden Towe Park

-Visitors can climb aboard a keel boat like the one Lewis and Clark used to explore the Missouri River.
-Lewis was born in Albermarle County, and Clark's family lived on land adjacent to the Exploratory Center site.
+Visitors can climb aboard a keelboat like the one Lewis and Clark used to explore the Missouri River.
+Lewis was born in Albermarle County, and Clark's family lived on land next to the Exploratory Center site.
 A dirt path leads through the woods to river overlooks.